Hoyasumii/avengers-endgame/README.md

 BRUCE BANNER: ...And secondly, time doesn't work that way.
 Changing the past doesn't change the future.

 SCOTT LANG: Look, we go back, we get the stones before Thanos gets them...
 Thanos doesn't have the stones.
+P